Iran confers with European nations on its nuclear program as sanctions deadline nears

 Iran has also threatened its director-general, Rafael Mariano Grossi, with arrest if he comes to Iran, further complicating talks.
 Grossi is considering running to become the U.N.'s secretary-general, something Tehran has seized on as well in its criticisms of the Argentine diplomat.

-Alongside the European call with Iran, IAEA officials in Vienna were to meet with Iranian officials, a diplomat close to the agency told The Associated Press, speaking on condition of anonymity to discuss the closed-door meeting.
-Those talks would be a continuation of a discussion held during an Aug.
+Alongside the European call with Iran, IAEA officials in Vienna met with Iranian officials, a diplomat close to the agency told The Associated Press, speaking on condition of anonymity to discuss the closed-door meeting.
+Those talks were a continuation of a discussion held during an Aug.
 11 visit to Tehran by Massimo Aparo, a deputy to Grossi, the diplomat added.
-Iranian state television also acknowledged the meeting would happen.
+Iranian state television also acknowledged the meeting.

 Iran tries to downplay ‘snapback’ threat